Rachid Hourizi

 University of Bath

-A Principal Fellow of the Higher Education Academy and Fellow of Royal Academy of Engineering, Sarah Hainsworth is a Professor of Materials and Forensic Engineering.
+Sarah is the Pro-Vice-Chancellor for Research and Enterprise at the University of Bath and a Professor of Materials and Forensic Engineering.
+She is a member of the Trustee Board for the Royal Academy of Engineering.
+Sarah was previously Pro-Vice-Chancellor and Executive Dean for the School of Engineering and Applied Sciences at Aston University.
+Sarah is a Principal Fellow of the Higher Education Academy and Fellow of Royal Academy of Engineering.
 Professor Hainsworth was part of the research team that worked on the discovery of the body of Richard III at Leicester, working to characterise the weapon marks on the skeleton that allowed identification of how the King died on the battlefield – including the first use of micro-computed X-ray tomography in the analysis of tool marks in archaeological investigations.
 She was appointed an Officer of the Order of the British Empire (OBE) in the 2019 New Year’s Honours List, for services to Engineering and Forensic Science.

 Craig Walker